-Ready to learn the London System?
-In a time where the opening phase has become extremely important, every chess player must give this phase its due attention.
-With various good books available, the quantity of information on the internet and the powerful engines, it is no wonder that it is now very difficult to get a big advantage out of the opening, never mind winning a game out of it.
+London System: Ready to learn it?
+In a time when the opening phase has become extremely important, every chess player must give this phase its due attention.
+With various good books available, the quantity of information on the internet, and the powerful engines, it is no wonder that it is now very difficult to get a big advantage out of the opening, never mind win a game out of it.

 If you are one of these players, we can suggest you give the London System a look.

 Here are a few reasons why this opening might suit you:

 1. London System has no big amount of theory

 This is perhaps the most important thing about London System.
 This is more of a system than an opening with long lines that involve remembering exact moves.
 Here the accent is more on knowing the plans, how to place your pieces, and understanding the arising pawn structures.